appium/appium-xcuitest-driver/docs/guides/run-prebuilt-wda.md

 title: Run Prebuilt WebDriverAgentRunner
 ---

+The XCUITest driver runs `xcodebuild` to build and install the WebDriverAgentRunner (WDA) app on the target device.
+You can manually run a modified version of this command in order to prebuild the WDA.

+## How `xcodebuild` Works

-`xcodebuild` has commands; `build-for-testing` and `test-without-building`.
+By default, `xcodebuild` is run with two commands: `build-for-testing` and `test-without-building`.
-`build-for-testing` builds a test bundle package. `test-without-building` is to run it.
+`build-for-testing` builds a test bundle package, whereas `test-without-building` actually runs it.
-Usually XCUITest driver runs both arguments in a new session creation to build the WebDriverAgentRunner application for testing, install it to a device and run it.

-For instance, XCUITest driver issues a `xcodebuild` command like below:
+For instance, XCUITest driver issues an `xcodebuild` command like so:

 ```
 xcodebuild build-for-testing test-without-building \